bogdankolendovskyy/esp-eth-drivers/common_examples/iperf/README.md

 # Iperf example

-This exmaple provides a simple way to measure network performance using iperf.
+This example provides a simple way to measure network performance using iperf.

 ## About the example
 The example uses `iperf` and `iperf-cmd` components for an iperf implementation and provides command line interface for it.
 It provides DHCP server functionality for connecting to another ESP32, instead of a PC.